martinohanlon/exploring-space-with-minecraft/en/step_6.md

 ## Examine the data

-The data from the sensors is written to a [CSV (Comma Seperated Values) file](https://en.wikipedia.org/wiki/Comma-separated_values), which is a common way of storing data.
+The data from the Sense HAT is written to a [CSV (Comma Seperated Values) file](https://en.wikipedia.org/wiki/Comma-separated_values), which is a common way of storing data.

 This can be opened using a spreadsheet application, including Libre Office Calc which comes preinstalled on Raspbian.